Free and Independent Faction: 1878–1879 crisis

 By February 1878, various Factionalists were questioning Ionescu's authority, and considering a merger with either the PNL or the Moderate Liberals.
 The PNL "Reds" were again nominally allied with the Faction, pushing aside Kogălniceanu—the latter's party sided instead with a Conservative-Liberal group, headed by the old anti-Factionalist G. Sturdza.
 It also took up the cause of decentralization, while proposing generic protectionism.
 During the election of April, the PNL list in Iași was headlined by the former Junimist Vasile Alecsandri, with Fătu, Gheorghian, Gheorghiu, Alecu Holban, Pastia, and A. Șendrea among the lesser candidates; Junimea and the Conta–Mârzescu–Ciupercescu group ran on the Conservative-Liberal ticket.

 The resulting Chamber only had four or five members not affiliated or allied with the PNL.
 However, the Faction was in the process of forming the parliamentary opposition.
 As Minister of the Interior, C. A. Rosetti visited Iași and met with the Factionalist leaders at România Hotel.
 Fearful of not losing electoral power and hence offices, they vetoed Rosetti's plan to rewrite the constitution.
-At the time, Tacu and his younger disciple, Constantin "Coco" Dimitrescu-Iași, were putting out the group's newspaper, Mișcarea Națională ("National Movement"), strongly anti-government and critical of Brătianu's "Byzantinism".
 The group restated its belief in regional autonomy, while returning to strongly anti-German and antisemitic language.
 Ionescu and Alecu Holban staged a renewed effort to have Maiorescu removed from Parliament, this time by citing his appreciation for the philosophical works of Arthur Schopenhauer.
 Ionescu staged a "trial" of Schopenhauer in Iași; Holban, referring to himself as the voice of a "national, democratic, and liberal party", declared Schopenhauer and Maiorescu as standing for "materialism [...], concubinage, the right of beating people with a whip, contempt for patriotic love and for sentiments of honor."